loitho/doom-eternal/README.md

 You can go to any map by typing the "map game...." command above in the console but you need to unlock your console first

+## Load removal

+- Cheat engine, Look for 4byte value that is "1" when there is a loading screen
+- You should find a static pointer immediatly without the need for a pointer scan
+- You might find 3 static pointer that will behave similarly, however when you will look at them, if you load a level and got back to the main menu, one will switch to "1" quicker than the others, use this one.